omerwer/Personal-projects/python/stocks-analysis/README.md

 - 🌐 Clean and responsive UI with Tailwind CSS
 - 📈 Automatically renders JSON responses into human-readable HTML
 - 🔗 Hyperlink and Markdown support for rich text formatting
+- 🛡️ PIN code when running the app for security

 ---